VISTA: Knowledge-Driven Vessel Trajectory Imputation with Repair Provenance

-\textbf{\textit{To address C1}}, we decompose underlying knowledge into two components: Structured Data-derived Knowledge (SDK) and Implicit LLM Knowledge.
-SDK, distilled from AIS data, captures vessel attributes, behavior patterns, imputation methods, and their statistical relations, facilitating precision and usability.
-Implicit LLM Knowledge, learned from large-scale Internet corpora, encodes highly compressed priors.
-To achieve knowledge that is generalizable for human understanding and yet precise for imputation, SDK serves as a trigger to retrieve and align relevant priors from the LLM, and both are integrated into a unified natural-language format.
+\textbf{\textit{To address C1}}, we propose Structured Data-derived Knowledge (SDK), a knowledge model that organizes data-verifiable knowledge, vessel attributes, behavior patterns, imputation functions, and their statistical associations, in a relational schema suitable for storage, querying, and validation.
+Validated SDK serves as grounded context for steering LLM reasoning towards correct causal explanations rather than hallucinated ones.
+Together, SDK-derived facts and LLM-generated explanations form complete repair provenance records.

-\textbf{\textit{To address C2}}, we establish a data–knowledge–data loop with a Structured Data-derived Knowledge Graph (SD-KG) at its core.
-The SD-KG serves as a structured and compact representation that organizes vessel attributes, behavior patterns, and imputation methods extracted from AIS data.
-When going from data to knowledge, \texttt{VISTA} transforms raw AIS data into structured knowledge units by eliminating noise, abstracting behavior patterns, and generating imputation methods, and it then integrates them into the SD-KG.
-When going from knowledge to data, \texttt{VISTA} leverages the accumulated knowledge in the SD-KG to reconstruct missing trajectories by estimating behaviors and selecting suitable imputation methods guided by evidence.
-The reconstructed trajectories are then augmented with explanatory context derived from the SD-KG, the goal being to achieve accuracy, interpretability, and applicability to downstream maritime tasks.
+\textbf{\textit{To address C2}}, we establish a data--knowledge--data loop with a Structured Data-derived Knowledge Graph (SD-KG) at its core.
+Going from data to knowledge, \textsf{VISTA} extracts knowledge units from raw trajectory records and validates each unit through execution and statistical testing before admitting it into the SD-KG.
+Going from knowledge to data, validated SD-KG guides trajectory imputation and provenance generation.
+The repaired data is then fed back into the SD-KG, closing the loop and incrementally enriching the knowledge base with every repaired trajectory.

-\textbf{\textit{To address C3}}, we design a workflow management layer that enables efficient and reliable processing of large-scale AIS data.
-It manages the end-to-end pipeline from knowledge extraction to trajectory imputation through coordinated task scheduling, anomaly handling, and redundancy control.
-This design addresses the inherent instability and inefficiency of LLM inference by introducing mechanisms for parallel execution, fault tolerance, and quality validation, ensuring that large numbers of inference jobs can be executed consistently and efficiently.